UNITA: 2000s

 The Angolan civil war ended only after the death of Savimbi, who was killed in an ambush on 22 February 2002.
 His death was shocking to many Angolans, many of whom had grown up during the Angolan civil war and witnessed Savimbi's ability to successfully evade efforts by Soviet, Cuban and Angolan troops to kill him.

 Six weeks following Savimbi's death, in April 2002, UNITA agreed to a ceasefire with the government.
 Under an amnesty agreement, UNITA soldiers and their families, comprising roughly 350,000 people, were gathered in 33 demobilisation camps under the "Program For Social and Productive Reintegration of Demobilized and War Displaced People".
 In August 2002, UNITA officially gave up its armed wing, and UNITA placed all of its efforts on the development of its political party.
 Despite the ceasefire, deep political conflict between UNITA and the MPLA remains.

 Savimbi was immediately succeeded by António Dembo, who died shortly after Savimbi.
 Following Dembo, in elections contested by General Paulo Lukamba Gato, Dinho Chingunji and Isaías Samakuva, Samakuva won the UNITA election and emerged as UNITA's new president.

-In November 2019, Isaias Samakuva resigned as president and was replaced by Adalberto Costa Júnior with Arlete Leona Chimbinda as the new vice-president.
+In November 2019, Isaías Samakuva resigned as president and was replaced by Adalberto Costa Júnior with Arlete Leona Chimbinda as the new vice-president.